May Than Nu

-May Than Nu (မေသန်းနု; born on 27 January 1961) is a Burmese film actress.
+May Than Nu (မေသန်းနု; born 27 January 1961) is a Burmese film actress.
 She has won 5 Myanmar Academy Awards throughout her career.

 Biography

 May Than Nu was born Than Than Hsint (သန်းသန်းဆင့်) in Mergui, Tenasserim Division, Burma (now Myeik, Myanmar) on 27 January 1961.
 She debuted with the film Thingyan Moe, playing the daughter of Khin Than Nu.

 Controversy

 She was arrested to the court for the misconducted and fraud the money from her close business friend so one year jail penalty by Yankin Court on 2 January 2020, and another being accused like the same case is still facing by the Kamaryut and Thingyangan Court in February 2020.

 Personal life

 May Than Nu was previously married to Sin Yaw Mg Mg, with whom she has a son, Min Thant Maung Maung, a film director.